-In addition, at the time you apply for a certificate, you will be asked to fill out the character and fitness supplement, which asks about your legal history and other factors which may impact your ability to be an effective teacher.
+In addition, at the time you apply for a certificate, you will be asked to fill out the character and fitness supplement, which asks about your legal history and other factors.
 You will also be asked to submit fingerprints for a background check by the state patrol and FBI.

 See OSPI’s page on fingerprinting and background checks for more information.